dlareau/puzzlehunt_server/docs/hunt_creation.rst

   - Regexes are in python syntax
   - You are allowed to regex upon the correct answer and override the default "Correct!" response, the puzzle will still be marked as solved
-  - Regexes are currently applied in no guaranteed order, answer that satisfy more than one regex are considered undefined behavior
+  - Regexes are currently applied in no guaranteed order, answers that satisfy more than one regex will result in undefined behavior
   - Response texts are allowed to contain markdown style links: [foo](https://link.to.foo)

 Create Prepuzzle Objects